 From the TCM perspective, It is interesting that Zantac may help urticaria.
 When urticaria appears on the face, it may be the result of “Stomach Heat or Stomach Phlegm/Fire”, which correlate to stomach acidic or inflammatory conditions.

 Since the lesions of urticaria are temporary, acupuncture is less useful in the moment, but Chinese Herbal Medicine for both acute treatment and prevention is rather effective.
-Additionally, One-Needle Allergy Desensitization Therapy may actually eliminate or attenuate certain allergic responses, and could significantly reduce recurrence of certain cases of urticaria.
+Additionally, Allergy Relief Acupuncture may actually eliminate or attenuate certain allergic responses, and could significantly reduce recurrence of certain cases of urticaria.
 Once the correct TCM diagnosis/underlying causative pattern is made, urticaria usually responds well.[2,3]

 Learn more about Urticaria